Veolia

 Veolia Environnement S.A., branded as Veolia, is a French transnational company with activities in three main service and utility areas traditionally managed by public authorities – water management, waste management and energy services.
-It previously also managed transport services through its subsidiary Veolia Transport (later Transdev) until January 2019.
-In 2012, Veolia employed 318,376 employees in 48 countries.
-Its revenue in that year was recorded at €29.4 billion.
+In 2024, Veolia employed 215,000 employees in 56 countries.
+Its revenue in that year was recorded at €44.692 billion.
 It is quoted on Euronext Paris.
 It is headquartered in Aubervilliers.

+Prior to 1998, Veolia was known as Compagnie Générale des Eaux.

-Between 1998 and 2003 the company was known as Vivendi Environnement, having been spun off from the Vivendi conglomerate, most of the rest of which became Vivendi.
-Prior to 1998 Vivendi was known as Compagnie Générale des Eaux.
+Between 1998 and 2003, the company was known as Vivendi Environnement, having been spun off from the Vivendi conglomerate, most of the rest of which became Vivendi.

 In 2014, following a major restructuring, the company adopted the unaccompanied Veolia name across its businesses.

+At the end of 2020, Veolia took over 29.9% of its competitor Suez with the aim of creating a world leader in ecological transformation, a merger whose terms were signed in May 2021.

+In July 2022, Estelle Brachlianoff became the CEO of the group, succeeding Antoine Frérot, who stayed on as chairman of its board.

 History

-1853–2003: Compagnie Générale des Eaux & Vivendi
+1853–2003: Compagnie Générale des Eaux and Vivendi

 On 14 December 1853, a water company named Compagnie Générale des Eaux (CGE) was created by an Imperial decree of Napoleon III.
-In 1853, CGE obtained a concession in order to supply water to the public in Lyon, serving in this capacity for over a hundred years.
+In 1853, CGE obtained a concession to supply water to the public in Lyon, serving in this capacity for over a hundred years.
 In 1860, it obtained a 50-year concession with the City of Paris.

 For a hundred years, Compagnie Générale des Eaux remained largely focused on the water sector.
 However, following the appointment of Guy Dejouany as CEO in 1976, CGE extended its activities into other sectors with a series of takeovers.

 Beginning in 1980, CGE began diversifying its operations from water into waste management, energy, transport services, and construction and property.
 It did so by acquiring: